 The goal here is to lessen muscle spasms, improve coordination, lower body temperature, and helping the person with muscle spasms to move better with less discomfort.
 This does not work for everyone, as no one particular therapy covers everyone, but it's worth trying.

 Most people with muscle spasms often take pain relievers (Non-steroidal Anti-Inflammatories ((NSAIDS))), and these can sometimes block the Glutathione pathway that is essential to the speech, movement, swallowing, and bowel function of Parkinson’s patients.
 The concept is to see if this therapy can help those suffering with an alternative to taking non-stop pain relievers.

 There are several important considerations for those with Parkinson’s and Multiple Sclerosis.

-Secondly, the person should never be left alone since not all people respond the same way to temperature and being in water, and may need help of the assisting person.
+Secondly, the person should never be left alone since not all people respond the same way to temperature and being in the water, and may need the help of the assisting person.